birdipa2/Python-Challenge/README.md

 >The winner of the election based on popular vote
 >The results will be printed to the console in the following format:

->The results will also be saved to a text file called election_results.txt in the 'Output' Folder which is in the same directory as the Python script.
+>The results will also be saved to a text file called election_results.txt in the 'Analysis' Folder which is in the same directory as the Python script.

 Acknowledgments
 >This script was created by 'Paramdeep Singh Birdi' as part of 'DATA BOOTCAMP UofT'.
 The script uses built-in functions in Python and does not require any third-party libraries or tools.